datamade/how-to/javascript/stack.md

-# The DataMade Gatsby Stack
+# The DataMade JavaScript Stack

-A number of tools comprise our development stack for Gatsby project.
+A number of tools comprise our development stack for projects written in or containing JavaScript.
 They are:

 1. [Gatsby](https://www.gatsbyjs.org/) (obviously) - static site generator
 2. [React](https://reactjs.org/) - JavaScript framework for building user interfaces